 - 1. The requirements established in this Network Code and their applications are based on the principle of non-discrimination and transparency as well as the principle of optimisation between the highest overall efficiency and lowest total cost for all involved parties. - 2.
 Notwithstanding the above, the application of the principles of non-discrimination and the principle of optimisation between the highest overall efficiency and lowest total costs for all involved parties shall be balanced with the aim of achieving the maximum transparency and the assignment to the real originator of the costs.
 This shall be reflected in objective differences in treatment of different generation technologies with different inherent characteristics as well as by avoiding unnecessary investments in some geographical areas so that their respective regional specifics are appropriately taken into account.
 TSOs, DSOs and CDSOs shall have the right to take into account these differences when defining requirements, in compliance with the provisions of this Network Code and their national law. - 3.
-Where reference is made to this paragraph, the determination of the terms and conditions for connection and access to networks or the methodologies to establish them shall be set in accordance with the rules of national law implementing Article 37 (6) (a), (7) and (10) of Directive 2009/72/EC, and with the principles of transparency, proportionality and non-discrimination. - The establishment of these terms and conditions or their methodologies shall be performed by entities and based on the legal framework indicated in this Network Code where reference is made to this paragraph, unless the rules of national law at the date of the entry into force of this Network Code assign this establishment to a different entity and according to a different legal framework. - 4.
+Where reference is made to this paragraph, the terms and conditions for connection and access to networks or their methodologies shall be established by the National Regulatory Authorities, or by the Member States in accordance with the rules of national law implementing Directive 2009/72/EC, and with the principles of transparency, proportionality and non-discrimination. - 4.
 Any decision by a Network Operator other than the Relevant TSO and any agreement between a Network Operator other than the Relevant TSO and a Power Generating Facility Owner shall be exercised in compliance with and respecting the Relevant TSO's responsibility to ensure system security according to national legislation.
-Further details to ensure this principle may be specified either by national legislation or by agreements between the Relevant TSO and the Network Operators in its Control Area, as the case may be.
+Further details to ensure this principle may be specified either by national legislation or by agreements between the Relevant TSO and the Network Operators in its Control Area, as the case may be. - 5.
+The allocation of tasks between the Relevant Network Operators, as well as the legal framework under which they determine the grid connections requirements under this Network Code, are established pursuant to this Network Code.
+TSOs granted public authority or competence according to national law can adopt decisions when defining requirements under this Network Code while respecting Directive 2009/72/EC.